WitchesOfThePlanes/CompassOfWomanhood/CompassOfWomanhood/Shithri_spoilers.md

  * Jaheira - Shithri calls Jaheira "sha'nru", orcish for "auntie".
 That should explain everything.
  * Minsc - initially suspicious, but convinced by Boo to give Shithri a chance.
 They become such good friends that the two of them can even have a drink with Korgan with no drama.
  * Viconia - mocks Shithri for allegedly being an half-elf, as well as for liking women (note that it's not that accepted among drow women).
- * Aerie - Shithri treats her like a child in SoA, but grows respect for her in ToB.
+ * Aerie - Shithri treats her like a child in SoA, but grows respect for her as a "witch" in ToB.
- * Anomen - he considers her a lowly person for many reasons and they may come to blows.
+ * Anomen - he considers her a lowly person (for many reasons) and they may come to blows.
 She treats him well was he to fail his trial though, and they can become quite good friends as a result.
 If he passes, he won't try to fight her but will still look down on her.
  * Cernd - Shithri has much respect for him, treating him like the closest equivalent of her religion's priest.
- * Haer'Dalis - they share mutual respect of experienced swordmen, as well as share some stories and songs.
+ * Haer'Dalis - they have mutual respect of experienced swordmen.
+They also share some stories and songs.
- * Jan Jansen - Shithri tries to write a perfect shanty about his uncle Scratchy.
+ * Jan Jansen - Shithri tries to write a perfect shanty about his uncle Scratchy and the Onion Famine.
  * Keldorn - treats Shithri as a sinful person, both for her piracy and rather casual sexual behaviours.
 Shithri, on the other hand, respects his knight morals but is amused by his prudeness.
  * Korgan - initially calls Shithri names, but quickly earns some respect and later they become drinking buddies.
 May even drink together with Shithri and Minsc.
  * Mazzy - typical Mazzy stuff about her height and dream of becoming a paladin.
 She would prefer for Shithri to stop being a pirate.
  * Nalia - in SoA, Nalia treats Shithri as a result of opressive class system etc, much to Shithri's irritation.
 In ToB though they start to develop friendship.
- * Valygar - irritated by Shithri's signing.
+ * Valygar - irritated by Shithri's singing.
 Shithri respects him for his military experience.
  * Yoshimo - Shithri doesn't trust him.
  * Dorn - he questions Shithri's will to take what she wants.
 They argue once and have a few sparrings.
 Not very close, but on good terms.
  * Neera - develops a (romantic? not-really? not-sure?) relationship with Shithri, spanning through both SoA and ToB, affecting the Tree of Life talk as well as both Shithri's and Neera's epilogues.